quou/quou.github.io/markdown/vkr.md

 to avoid banding effects.
 Variance shadow mapping would probably yield much better results and is something I'd like to research more into in the near future.

+## Learning Vulkan After OpenGL
+Vulkan is the second graphics API that I've ever used, the previous one being OpenGL.
+I'm very glad I started off with OpenGL, as learning Vulkan would've been much more difficult if I had also had to simultaneously learn such things as what framebuffers and shaders are.

+Learning Vulkan likely means that I will now write faster OpenGL code as well.
+In Vulkan things like changing descriptor sets mean re-creating the entire graphics pipeline, and this is likely something that OpenGL abstracts away and does in the background, so avoiding changing the layout of uniforms or re-creating textures in OpenGL would probably give some performance gains.

 ## Links
  - [GitHub](https://github.com/quou/vkr)